 Creative Ways to Incorporate Chamomile into Your Dog’s Diet

-Warm or Cool Compress of herbal remedy
+Warm or Cool Compress of the herbal remedy

 A warm tea bag compress is an alternative for minor infections.
 Use a warm chamomile tea bag soaked in boiling water and apply it to the affected areas.
 This can be used on your dog’s eyes or skin.
 Chamomile is one of the safest herbs.
+For skin that is irritated due to allergic reactions or flea bites, use a cool compress rather than a warm one.
+You can also soak the affected areas so they are fully saturated with the soothing herb.

 For Eye irritations: Brew a cup of chamomile tea, let it cool, and use the tea bags as a compress on the affected eye.
 Repeat 2-3 times daily.